Town Hall Forum #2

 Can CoH continue to invest in the mission organizations we have focused on for the past years; Athletes in Action, Inner City Church of Minneapolis (ICCM), The Master’s Institute, Feed My Starving Children, and Missionary to China, Heidi Olson?

 Hosanna! encourages maintaining those vital relationships and continuing to revisit our mission partnerships annually.

 CoH’s staffing will remain intact with slight position modifications as needed.
 Both CoH and Hosanna! examine employee needs, conduct reviews annually and make staffing adjustments as needed.
 That process will continue.

 Pastor Ryan Alexander would become the multisite congregation’s lead pastor.
-Pastor Jason would function as the Campus Pastor, a role very similar to the one he is presently fulfilling.
-Pastor Per will continue to be present at CoH, be part of Hosanna’s preaching team and would oversee larger executive functions in Hosanna’s organization.
+Pastor Per will continue to be present at CoH, He will also be part of Hosanna’s preaching team and would oversee larger executive functions in Hosanna’s organization.